List of tallest buildings in New Taipei City

-This list of tallest buildings in New Taipei City ranks skyscrapers in the Taiwanese city of New Taipei City by height.
+This list of tallest buildings in New Taipei City ranks skyscrapers and structures in the Taiwanese city of New Taipei City by height.
 The tallest building in Taipei is currently the 50–story Far Eastern Mega Tower, which rises 220 m and was completed in 2013.
 The tallest buildings are mostly concentrated in the modern central business district of Banqiao District.

-Tallest Buildings in New Taipei
+Tallest Buildings and Structures in New Taipei

-As of September 2020, the list of buildings in New Taipei at least 150 meters high is as follows according to Skyscraperpage and the Council on Tall Buildings and Urban Habitat.
+As of September 2020, the list of structures in New Taipei at least 150 meters high is as follows according to SkyscraperPage and the Council on Tall Buildings and Urban Habitat.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year of completion.
-The list includes only habitable buildings, as opposed to structures such as observation towers, radio masts, transmission towers and chimneys.
+The list also includes structures such as observation towers, radio masts, transmission towers and chimneys.